retrobeachman/zxnext-qr-reader/README.md

 A very basic guide to how to use the ZX Spectrum Next along with a PC to receive QR code results and take action upon their content.
 Links are at the end of this document.

 Here's what I did.
-It's worth notiing that I'm running Windows 10 so some things may be different for you.
+It's worth noting that I'm running Windows 10 so some things may be different for you.

 ## Python
 #### See 'qr-code reader.py' for a file that has all the code from the guide linked at the end of this document for you.